ycpei/ypei.me/posts/2019-01-03-discriminant-analysis.md

 comments: true
 ---

-In this post I talk about theory and implementation of linear and quadratic discriminant analysis, classical methods in statistical learning.
+In this post I talk about the theory and implementation of linear and quadratic discriminant analysis, classical methods in statistical learning.